cnorick/curse-of-strahd-notes/Misc/If Players Die.md

 	- Give them some sort of flaw
 3. Let them play an NPC
 	- [[Ireena Kolyana]] will follow the group for a long time
+4. Make them a ghost, and give the party a chance to revive them

 ## A Player Character as Ireena ([source](https://www.reddit.com/r/CurseofStrahd/comments/8xu9lo/fleshing_out_curse_of_strahd_the_village_of/))
 - If at all possible, make Ireena a Player Character.
 Now, this doesn't mean you have to force Ireena's personality down one of your player's throats.
 Instead, focus on the _function_ of Ireena's character.